bouncingjack/twu/README.md

 ---
 ### parameters file
 By default the parameters file is `params` in the root of this project (protected by .gitignore).
-If you wish to change
+If you wish to change:

 ```
     python timewatch.py --start-date 01-11-2019 --end-date 22-11-2019 --parameters-file <full path to file>